 Wildlife Acoustics' Kaleidoscope Pro software can natively open the W4V compression formats.
-Kaleidoscope Lite can be download for free, and can be used to convert the files to standard WAV format for use in other software packages.
+Kaleidoscope Lite can be downloaded for free from the Wildlife Acoustics website, and can be used to convert the files to standard WAV format for use in other software packages.
 Additionally, the W4V algorithms are open-source under GPLv3 license.
 Please contact Wildlife Acoustics if you are interested in a commercial license.